msoe-sse/Constitution/Constitution.md

     2. Are not elected by GENERAL members
     3. Sit in on EXECUTIVE Board meetings
     4. Do not have EXECUTIVE voting power

-12. **National Coordinators**
-    1. Manage, promote, and grow the organization as needed to launch a National organization of SSE
-    2. Reach out to other universities and network to expand SSE
-    3. Create structure and rules of the National organization
-    4. Do not have EXECUTIVE voting power for MSOE Chapter of SSE

 ## **Section 4:** Removal of an Officer